 MRP is to be equal to the provision required in accordance with depreciation accounting in respect of the asset on which expenditure has been financed by prudential borrowing or unsupported credit arrangements.
+This reflects the useful life of the asset which has been estimated at 50 years in respect of Estates assets, 10 years in respect of IT infrastructure assets (e.g. Control Room, RMS) and 5 years for other IT assets.

-- (a) MRP will continue to be made annually until the cumulative amount of such provision is equal to the expenditure originally financed. - (b) On disposal of the asset, the amount of the capital receipt will not be taken to the revenue account and the PCC will comply with the normal requirements of the 2003 Act on the use of capital receipts. - (c) Where the percentage of the expenditure on the asset financed by prudential borrowing or unsupported credit arrangements is less than 100%, MRP will be equal to the same percentage of the provision required under depreciation accounting.
+(a) MRP will continue to be made annually until the cumulative amount of such provision is equal to the expenditure originally financed.

+(b) On disposal of the asset, the amount of the capital receipt will not be taken to the revenue account and the PCC will comply with the normal requirements of the 2003 Act on the use of capital receipts.

+(c) Where the percentage of the expenditure on the asset financed by prudential borrowing or unsupported credit arrangements is less than 100%, MRP will be equal to the same percentage of the provision required under depreciation accounting.